SlashNetUA/EnterpriseScrolls/manuals/is-dos-man/isdos-p1-starting.md

 A transient command, however, is treated as an instruction to load and execute a program contained in a disk file.
 On receiving the command, IS-DOS will search for a file with a name consisting of the command word plus the extension "**COM**" or "**BAT**".
 The file is loaded and executed if found.

-The Programmer's Reference Section explains to the machine code programmer how to configure his own programs as transient command files.
-The utilities supplied on the system disk, which we have listed, are also examples of transient command programs, and are labeled as such in the Operator's Reference Section.
+The [Programmer's Reference Section](isdos-p3.md) explains to the machine code programmer how to configure his own programs as transient command files.
+The utilities supplied on the system disk, which we have listed, are also examples of transient command programs, and are labeled as such in the [Operator's Reference Section](isdos-p2.md).

 Your first use of these utilities should be to make a backup copy of the system disk itself.
 Replace this disk in drive **A** (if you have removed it).
 If you have a multi-drive system, insert a new disk (or one containing no files that you want to preserve) into drive **B**.
 Then type:

 `BACKUP a: b:/F` **\<Enter\>**

 This will execute the **BACKUP.COM** program.
-Notice that the command is the same as the file name - without the suffix, but followed by an appropriate set of parameters.
+Notice that the command is the same as the file name — without the suffix, but followed by an appropriate set of parameters.
 On receiving the command, IS-DOS searches for the file in the current directory of the logged-on drive.
-(It is possible to make it search other directories too; for this, see the PATH command in the Operator's Reference Section.)
+(It is possible to make it search other directories too; for this, see the [PATH](commands/cmd-path.md) command in the Operator's Reference Section).

 If you are using a single-drive system, the computer will prompt you each time you need to change disks.